Skip to content

 “The National Hispanic Medical Association (NHMA), representing the interests of 50,000 licensed Hispanic physicians in the United States, does not conduct, fund, commission, or support tests on animals.
 The NHMA strongly supports PETA’s ‘Research Modernization Deal.’
 Animals used in laboratory experiments are biologically, physiologically, and anatomically different from human beings, making animal testing a suboptimal and highly error-prone endeavor that costs billions of taxpayer dollars each year while failing more than 90 percent of the time to deliver safe and effective treatments for patients.
 The need for better medical therapies is urgently increasing, and the solution starts with modernizing the research pipeline.
 By 2060, Latinos will face the largest increase in Alzheimer’s disease and related dementias cases of any racial or ethnic group in the country, which is due in part to an expected quadrupling of the number of Latinos age 65 and older, high prevalence of cardiovascular disease, and a greater incidence of diabetes, high blood pressure, obesity, and depression compared to non-Hispanic whites.
 Everyone will benefit from replacing animal experiments with more effective human-based medical research, and PETA’s plan provides a guide for how to achieve this important transition.”

-—Elena Rios, M.D., MSPH, FACP, President and CEO, National Hispanic Medical Association
+—Elena Rios, M.D., MSPH, FACP, Former President and CEO, National Hispanic Medical Association

 “For years, we in the medical profession have been alarmed at the paucity of treatments being gleaned from research on animals.
 Data from other species—even our closest living relatives, chimpanzees—could not be applied to the human patient bedside.
 We have known that biomedical research has been long overdue for a course correction.
 I am delighted that PETA’s ‘Research Modernization Deal’ offers a strategy and a blueprint for redirecting limited resources away from animal models and toward new, human-relevant research methodologies.”